My name is Richard Harvey and I am a consultant psychiatrist who has been in practice for over 20 years.

 As specialists, we work closely with your GP to get the best outcome for you.
 A GP understands all aspects of your health, both physical and psychological and can address any health issue you may have, including preventative health care.

-You will need to visit your GP and ask for a referral to see me.
+You will need to visit your GP and ask for a referral to see us.
 GPs are sympathetic and supportive and will generally provide the referral that you need.
-You can download a letter we have written that you can download, print off and take to your GP.
-The letter helps explain how telepsych.online works and how we will support you and your GP.

 Medicare requires a referral for us to be able to offer a Medicare rebate for your appointment.
 Without a referral you would need to pay the full cost of the consultation.